Thermablok® Aerogel Insulation

 The video below, from Lawrence Livermore National Laboratories, demonstrates aerogel and its properties.

-Thermablok was developed by the international acoustical research company Acoustiblok, Inc., to meet a real need to apply aerogel technology in residential and commercial insulating material.
+Thermablok was developed to meet a real need to apply aerogel technology in residential and commercial insulating material.
 Thermablok works by addressing the characteristics of thermal transmission, which is at its minimum when conducting through air or a vacuum, and increases through solid objects.
 Therefore, in a regular wood or metal stud wall, the areas that continue to conduct thermally are the studs, which mechanically connect one side of a wall to the other.
 Thermablok strips block thermal bridging at its base – the stud.

 On an infrared thermal test of a standard metal stud/gypsum board wall, the studs show up very clearly as the points of thermal conductivity.
 Thermal bridging is the prime cause of energy loss in a building.